fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ### 5. `loadingIsShownBeforeTheRequestIsReturned`

 So far we just expected the first element is "loading", but it could easily happen that the flow is set up in such a way that the loading is not emitted before the request already finished.

 This can be an easy mistake with such flows, but would be really bad UX, so let's see how we can verify something like that:

-We need to suspend the request calling and verify that before that is finished the Loading is already emitted.
+We need to suspend the request calling.
+Verify that before the request call is finished the Loading is already emitted.
 So the issue becomes how can we suspend the mock until a signal is given.

-Generally we could still use mockito mocks OR we could create our own Mock.
+Generally we could still use mockito mocks OR we could create our own Mock (Fake).

 #### Creating our own mock.